-Mountaineer Flexible Benefits is a plan which offers dental and vision coverage for retired employees.
-Open Enrollment for Mountaineer Flexible Benefits is held each Spring.
+Mountaineer Flexible Benefits is a plan which offers dental, vision and hearing coverage for retired employees.
+Although Open Enrollment for health insurance for Medicare-eligible retirees is now held in October, Open Enrollment for Mountaineer Flexible Benefits is held each Spring.
 The current information about these benefits and associated premiums is included in the Mountaineer Flexible Benefits enrollment materials, which are mailed to all eligible retired employees each Spring.
-If you have questions about these benefits, contact Fringe Benefits Management Company at 1-800-342-8017.
+If you have questions about these benefits, contact FBMC Benefits Management at 1-855-569-3262.